MartynasJonkus/Spotiphane/README.md

 Two tabs below the title (UI)
-Tooltips that explain the parameter when hovering over it  (UI) Add instructions how to get the development build running  (Documentation)
+Tooltips that explain the parameter when hovering over it  (UI) Add instructions how to get the development build running  (Documentation) Position the 3d mopdel vertically and shine a light behind

 # Done
 Let the user choose to do the spotify lithophane or an uploaded photo